 When a person decides to snort Wellbutrin, inject excessive amount of it or take large doses of the drug orally Wellbutrin addiction may develop.

 Some people may also mix it with substances to experience a Wellbutrin high.
-In fact, the majority of such interactions with bupropion brings only a higher risk of side effects to appear.

 It is also inadvisable to mix Wellbutrin and alcohol containing substances.
 While the euphoric effects may be elevated for a short period, the person also risks many complications and potentially harmful side-effects, and, again, risks of developing alcohol or Wellbutrin addiction are higher in this case.